ibraheem4/ibraheem4.github.io/_posts/2016-12-26-Version-Management-Tools.md

 Node has a similar tool, called [nvm](https://github.com/creationix/nvm) which has much of the same functionality as it's counterparts.

+Java, not to be outdone, has a tool called [jenv](https://github.com/gcuisinier/jenv).

-**If you had previously installed Python / Ruby / Node, you will need to remove the existing installations (excluding System installations, e.g. Python) and/or set the managed versions before the user-installed versions in your `$PATH` .**
+**Note: If you had previously installed Python / Ruby / Node, you will need to remove the existing installations (excluding System installations, e.g. Python) and/or set the managed versions before the user-installed versions in your `$PATH` .**

+**Note: jenv does not install JDKs**

 ## pyenv